 When you seek compensation from a driver’s PIP insurance, you can only recover compensation for your economic damages, such as medical expenses.
 In a car accident lawsuit, however, you can obtain a settlement for economic and non-economic damages.

 Non-economic damages comprise non-financial losses, such as pain and suffering, emotional distress, loss of enjoyment of life, loss of consortium, and scarring and disfigurement.

 Being the passenger in a Florida car accident adds a new level of complexity on top of the state’s already-complex no-fault system.
 If you have questions about how to move forward with your claim, you can reach out to an experienced attorney from The Law Offices of Casey D. Shomo.
 Our team can navigate your claim and help you increase your injury settlement.

-To speak with a West Palm Beach car accident lawyer, fill out the contact form below or call 561-659-6366 to schedule a no-obligation consultation.
+To speak with a trusted car accident lawyer, fill out the contact form below or call 561-659-6366 to schedule a no-obligation consultation.